Use Bindplane with Google SecOps

 Calculate the number of collectors and Bindplane servers for HA

-When operating Bindplane in HA mode you need to consider how many collectors you expect each Bindplane server to handle.
+When you operate Bindplane in HA mode, you must consider how many collectors you expect each Bindplane server to handle.

 Take the total number of Bindplane instances, and subtract the maximum number of nodes you expect to become unavailable due to maintenance.
 Make sure that each node manages no more than 30,000 collectors during a node outage.